Downtown Program Fund

 Is there an event or artistic installation you have been wanting to present downtown?

 The Downtown Program Fund may be for you!
 The City of Eugene Cultural Services Downtown Program Fund partners with YOU to transform downtown outdoor public spaces into thriving community destinations.
 Funding of up to $5,000 per project will be awarded to organizations or individuals who wish to produce their own quality programming during April – October 2020 in public spaces in Eugene’s downtown core.
 Funding can support any artistic or cultural discipline, including visual, dance, music, theatre, film/video/media and multidisciplinary fields.

 Why does the program exist?

-Downtown Eugene has great potential to be the civic, commercial and social heart of the city.
-The City of Eugene is working toward this vision through improvements to downtown infrastructure, public safety, social services and events.
+To Support a Thriving Downtown – Downtown Eugene has great potential to be the civic, commercial and social heart of the city.
 Activation of public spaces through programming is a key strategy to bring people and positive energy to the downtown core.
 Cultural Services seeks to expand the breadth and quality of downtown activation by supporting additional programming.

 - The Downtown Program Fund is open to all organizations and individuals headquartered/physically residing within Lane County.

 - Proposed programming must take place between April 1 and October 31, 2020.

-- Programs must take place in an outdoor public space in Eugene’s downtown core, including but not limited to the Park Blocks, Kesey Square and the Library Plaza.
+- Programs must take place in an outdoor public space in Eugene’s downtown core, including but not limited to the Park Blocks, Kesey Square, the Library Plaza, public alleyways and street corners.

 - Programs must be free and accessible to the public.

-- Applicants must provide a 1:1 cash match for the project for all City funds awarded (i.e. if the City awards you $1,000, you must also contribute at least $1,000 toward your project costs).
+- Applicants must provide a 1:1 cash, in-kind and/or volunteer time match for the project that equals the amount of your Downtown Program Fund award (i.e. if the City awards you $1,000, you must also contribute at least $1,000 toward your project costs).
+This can be done through a combination of the following: